Page contents

 What is the diversion route?
 Will it be publicised?

 Diversion routes are being developed with Surrey Highways to limit disruption.
-This will include diversions for all road users: pedestrians as well as large vehicles like buses and Heavy Goods Vehicles (HGVs).
+This will include diversions for all road users: pedestrians, cars and large vehicles like buses and Heavy Goods Vehicles (HGVs).
 Details will be published ahead of construction and advanced warning road signs and diversion routes signs will be displayed at key locations in Farnham during construction.

 Will there be road closures?
 Where will they be?

 Some partial and full road closures will be required for the surfacing work, pavement widening and construction of raised crossings.
-We are currently working to develop the optimum plan of road closures and diversions which limit disruption during the works.
+We are currently refining our phasing plan to create an optimum plan of road closures and diversions which limit disruption during the works.

-We are expecting to close Downing Street during summer 2025 and The Borough during summer 2026.
+We are expecting closures on Downing Street/West Street/The Borough in autumn 2025 and The Borough during summer 2026.
 However, once we have refined the plan, details on road closures will be published.

 Would construction works take place during evenings and weekends?

-We are currently developing our work schedule for the construction period.
-However it is possible that some weekend and evening work will be necessary to avoid disruption during peak times and reduce the period of disruption.
+Some weekend and night work will be necessary to avoid disruption during peak times and reduce the period of disruption.
+However, we aim to complete as much work as possible during the day.

 We will make every effort to minimise disruption to local residents and those using the town centre.
 We will provide regular updates to local residents and those using the town centre to ensure everyone is kept fully informed of any evening and weekend works.